teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

                                              +-----------+
     ToDo: make an infographic

 If our application requests the Graph API via Javascript the communication would be directly with the Facebook servers.
+Here's an example:

 1.Our application contains the following Javascript code: